BrandNewCongress/DEPRECATED-website/README.md

 3. Run `npm run dev`
 4. Go to `http://localhost:3000`
 5. Run `npm run lint` to make sure your coding style is compliant.

+## Getting Started for Non Developers

+The website has some fancy, javascript filled pages (like [the tour](http://brandnewcongress.org/tour)), but a lot of the content on the site is just static content.
+Instead of using a content management system (like Nationbuilder) or a wiki, these static pages are simple markdown templates that exist right here within this very Github repository.
+[Read more about how you can suggest edits and create new pages in the website](https://github.com/BrandNewCongress/website/tree/master/src/static/site).

 ## Caveat